MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

     rxGetInfo(airXdfData, getVarInfo = TRUE)
 ~~~~

 Output includes the precomputed metadata for each variable, plus a summary of observations, variables, blocks, and compression information.
 Variables are based on fields in the CSV file.
 In this case, there are 3 variables.
-Precomputed metadata about each one appears in the output below.

     File name: C:\Users\TEMP\airExample.xdf
     Number of observations: 6e+05